Blackgaurd/DeepNN/README.md

 # Digit Recognizer

 Digit recognizer neural network made for [this](kaggle.com/c/digit-recognizer).

-The network is built using only libraries that are essential.
-In other words, libraries like tensorflow, keras, and pytorch are all not used.
+As the name suggests, it can recognize hand written digits.

 ## How to use